Rialreborn/Udacity_ND_Project-Baking_App/README.md

 ## Project Overview
 Android Project for [Udacity Android Developer Nanodegree.](https://eu.udacity.com/course/android-developer-nanodegree-by-google--nd801)

-In this project, build an app to view video recipes.
+This projects aim is to build an app to view video recipes.

 You will productionize an app, taking it from a functional state to a production-ready state.
 This will involve finding and handling error cases, adding accessibility features, allowing for localization, adding a widget, and adding a library.